Home / Wellness / What’s new with the flu in 2024?

 Flu viruses are constantly changing to escape the immune system, and each year the flu vaccine is updated to match the current viruses.
 The vaccine provides the best protection when there is a close match between the vaccine and the circulating flu viruses.

 Flu vaccine effectiveness varies in different years and populations, and vaccine effectiveness studies are conducted each year by the Centers for Disease Control and Prevention.
-A study led by Marshfield Clinic researchers during the 2022-23 season found that flu vaccine reduced influenza visits by 54% in children and working age adults; a separate Marshfield study reported 71% protection against flu illness in children.
-Other studies reported similar levels of protection against severe flu illness (hospitalization).

 Where should you get vaccinated?

 The Health System offers flu vaccines at primary care locations during flu season.
 Flu vaccine appointments are preferred.
-Our locations also offer flu clinics periodically throughout the season to make it convenient for patients and community members to stop in for a flu shot.
+Our locations also offer flu clinics periodically throughout the season to make it convenient for patients and community members to stop in for a flu vaccine.

 If you do not have an established primary care provider, visit marshfieldclinic.org/primarycare to find a provider near you.